Canada–Hong Kong relations: Tourism

 According to data from Tourism Industry Association of Canada, Canadian tourists in Hong Kong spent more than C$99 million in the year 2011.
 On the other way 46,680 Canadian tourists visited Hong Kong making Canada the eighth highest source of tourists.

 Both Canada and Hong Kong have offered "Working Holiday Programs" since March 2010.
 The programme allows 200 young students to holiday in Hong Kong or Canada and to take temporary employment as needed to cover the expenses of their visit.
 The programme aims to increase travel by young people between Canada and Hong Kong and to strengthen the links between the two regions.

-Proposed confederation with Canada

-The idea of confederation with Canada as the eleventh province or the fourth territory was floated with reference to Ken McGoogan's proposal regarding Scotland alongside the proposals of becoming independent (within or outside the Commonwealth, as a republic or a Commonwealth realm), rejoining the Commonwealth, returning to British rule as a dependent territory, joining the Republic of China, admission to the United States, or acceding to other federations as a or a number of city-states.
-One such proponent is columnist Wong Sai Chak (who goes by the nom de plume Martin Oei).